ADHD = rebels, mavericks, criminals and innovators

 ADHD involves a lack of dopamine in our synapses, leading to poor connectivity with our brain’s frontal lobes.
 The frontal lobes are home to the “Executive Functions”, a late addition in evolutionary terms, located behind our bulging foreheads.
 The result of this weakened connectivity is the executive functions are less influential in ADHD thinking.
 One of the functions impacted is responsible for our social compliance and conformity, resulting in the ADHD tropes of the badly behaved ADHD kid, the disrespectful ADHD employee and the ADHD prison inmate.

-If we are ADHD we are less compelled to obey, more likely to challenge.
+If ADHD we are less compliant, more likely to challenge

 The lowered desire for compliance and conformity has profound implications on the way people with ADHD think, act and operate in society.
 Though less shackled to convention these non-conformist traits are not necessarily negative.
 Reduced compliance and conformity lead to mavericks, rule breakers and unconventional thinkers that may benefit society as a whole.
 Societies need rules, but humanity needs rebels!